RTXteam/RTX/README.md

-templates (e.g., *what proteins does acetaminophen target?* or *what drugs target proteins associated with the glycolysis pathway?*) and around graphical construction of a "query graph" that is used as a template for finding subgraphs of a the RTX-KG1 knowledge graph.
-The design for the ARAX software system relates to RTX in three ways:
+templates (e.g., *what proteins does acetaminophen target?* or *what drugs target proteins associated with the glycolysis pathway?*) and around graphical construction of a "query graph" that is used as a template for finding subgraphs of the RTX-KG1 knowledge graph.
+The design for the ARAX software system relates to RTX in four ways:
-1. ARAX builds on the code-base for RTX and leverages the already-built user interface and knowledge graphs for RTX (RTX-KG1 and RTX-Kg2).
+1. ARAX builds on the code-base for RTX and leverages the already-built user interface and knowledge graphs for RTX (RTX-KG1 and RTX-KG2).
 2. Through the expressive (but user-friendly) domain-specific language ARAXi, ARAX exposes RTX's graph exploration and analysis capabilities so that they can be used (in combination or individually) by Translator tools or workflows in accordance with the